Dutton planning 2nd challenge to Australian prime minister

 Turnbull suggested he still had the support of a majority of his party.

-"The iron laws of arithmetic confirmed my leadership of the Liberal Party," he told reporters on Wednesday at a joint news conference with Treasurer Scott Morrison and Finance Minister Mathias Cormann.
+"The iron laws of arithmetic confirmed my leadership of the Liberal Party," he told reporters at a joint news conference with Treasurer Scott Morrison and Finance Minister Mathias Cormann.

 Both ministers also declared their support for Turnbull.